ublue-os/ucore/README.md

 Once a machine is running any Fedora CoreOS version, you can easily rebase to uCore.
 Installing CoreOS itself can be done through [a number of provisioning methods](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/).

+> [!WARNING]
+> **Rebasing from Fedora IoT or Atomic Desktops is not supported!**
+> If ignition doesn't provide a desired feature, then Fedora CoreOS doesn't support that feature.
+Rebasing from another system to gain a filesystem feature or GUI installation is very likely to cause problems later on.

-To rebase an existing machine to the latest uCore:
+To rebase an existing CoreOS machine to the latest uCore:

 1. Execute the `rpm-ostree rebase` command (below) with desired `IMAGE` and `TAG`.
 1. Reboot, as instructed.